evageck/System_Architecture_Diagram.pdf/README.md

 ### 2. IP assignments

   - The LAN will use the IP address range of `192.168.0.0/26` which is Class C since it supports a smaller network and that is all we need for this set up.
 A subnetwork (subnet) defines the specicifc segment of our network and gives us a ranage of 64 IP addresses.
 The number 64 comes from an IPv4 IP address which is 32 bits long and the /26 represents bits reserved for the network portion so the leftover 6 bits available are used for available host addresses (32-26=6).
 The number of avialble IP addresses for hosts is determined by the 6 bits which we take the number two and sqare it by 6 and 2^6 = 64 addresses in total.
 The subnet mask is `255.255.255.192` for this IP address since this is how the binary form of the subnet trasnlates into decimal.
+The first usable address is `192.168.0.1` and is reserved as our default gateway.
   - A second LAN will be using the IP address range of `176.16.0.0/24` is a Class B address since it supports a larger network.
+Our subnet gives us a range of 256 usabke IP addresses since we take the 32-24=8 bits usable for hosts addresses then 2^8=256.
+Our subnet mask is 255.255.255.0 because this is the decimal from of the /24 subnet.

 ### 3. Add end devices
-- Next, the three PCs must be taken out for the the first LAN and then the 3 servers for the second LAN we will set up.
+- In the LAN done within the IP address range `192.168.0.0/26` we set up two mac books and assigned the IP addresses `192.168.

 ### 4. Add switch
 - Then take out two switches for each local area network.